Bias in Large Language Models: Origin, Evaluation, and Mitigation: Bias Evaluation

 \subsection{Output-Level Bias Evaluation Methods}

 Output-level bias evaluation methods assess how LLMs generate responses, especially with regard to fairness and neutrality across different demographic groups.
 These methods aim to identify whether the model's predictions, recommendations, or generated content reflect biases that may have been learned during training, including those based on race, gender, socioeconomic status, political orientation, and more.
-Here, we explore five major metrics used to detect bias in LLM-generated text: Counterfactual Testing, Stereotype Detection, Sentiment and Toxicity Analysis, Acceptance and Rejection Rates, and Embedding-Based Metrics.
+Here, we explore four major metrics used to detect bias in LLM-generated text: counterfactual testing, stereotype detection, sentiment and toxicity analysis, and acceptance and rejection rates (see Figure~\ref{fig:4p3_output_level_bias}).
+Unlike model-level counterfactual fairness, output-level counterfactual testing compares the generated outputs themselves under minimally modified prompts, focusing on whether the content, framing, sentiment, or recommendation changes across demographic substitutions.

-\begin{itemize} \item \textbf{Counterfactual Testing:} Counterfactual testing involves modifying input prompts by altering specific attributes, such as gender, race, or ethnicity, while keeping the rest of the context unchanged.
+\begin{itemize} \item \textbf{{Counterfactual testing:}} Counterfactual testing involves modifying input prompts by altering specific attributes, such as gender, race, or ethnicity, while keeping the rest of the context unchanged.
 This method evaluates whether the LLM's output varies based on these demographic changes, allowing researchers to isolate the effect of these attributes on the model's behavior.
-For instance, swapping "John" with "Maria" in a sentence can reveal if the model responds differently due to the gender of the subject.
+For instance, swapping ``John'' with ``Maria'' in a sentence can reveal if the model responds differently due to the gender of the subject.